annakins/Skyrim/README.md

 - Download Bethesda Launcher if needed: https://bethesda.net/en/game/bethesda-launcher
 - Install Creation Kit from Bethesda Launcher (should be in Skyrim directory).
 - Open Creation Kit.
 Say NO to Scripts unpacking.
 Exit Creation Kit.
 Exit Bethesda Launcher.
 Go to Skyrim directory/Data.
 Grab that Scripts.zip file.
 Create a new folder, maybe in Documents, and name it ``SkyrimFresh``.
 Unpack Scripts.zip there.
 Rename ``Source`` to ``Scripts``.
 Then rename ``Scripts`` to ``Source``.
 Make this a new .zip file (should have Dialogue Views and Scripts).
 You can name it ``CKScripts.zip`` (or 7z).
-- Download and drag SSE CreationKitFixes https://www.nexusmods.com/skyrimspecialedition/mods/20061 into Skyrim folder (ALSO download FaceFXwrapper).
+- Download and drag the contents of SSE CreationKitFixes https://www.nexusmods.com/skyrimspecialedition/mods/20061 into Skyrim folder (ALSO download FaceFXwrapper).
 - Download CreationKitCustom.ini https://www.nexusmods.com/skyrimspecialedition/mods/19817 Copy the ini to your Skyrim folder.
 - FaceFXwrapper: Paste Tools to Skyrim directory.
 - Download FonixData.cdf https://www.nexusmods.com/newvegas/mods/61248/.
 Create a new folder in Skyrim directory/Data named Sound.
 Inside it, create a new folder named Voice.
 Drag Processing in Voice.